-Suitably qualified students are encouraged to pursue research degrees at the MSc (180 credits at the NQF 9) and PhD (360 credits at the NQF 10) level.
+Suitably qualified students are encouraged to pursue research degrees at the MSc (NQF level 9, 180 credits) and PhD (NQF level 10, 360 credits) level.
 These involve preparation of a thesis under the supervision of a member of staff of the Department.